How To Halter a Horse & Other Horse Halter Basics

 How To Tell the Difference Between a Bridle and a Halter

-When you think about a halter vs. a bridle, they may seem to be the same thing at first glance.
-So what is the difference between a bridle and a halter?
+When you think about a halter vs. a bridle, they may seem to share many similarities.
+What is the difference between a bridle and a halter?
 They both are worn on the horse's head and can be used to lead the horse; however, a bridle has a bit and is used for riding.

 So which option is the best: horse halters or bridles?
 It totally depends on what you are doing with your horse.
 You absolutely need a bridle if you are riding the horse because the bit offers greater control.
 If you are tying the horse, a halter is safer than a bridle because the bit can injure the horse's mouth if they get tangled.